lonelyjoeparker/qmul-genome-convergence-pipeline/CONTEXT.md

 ## How do I get help?

 At the moment we're still writing the manual and help pages.
+General information can be found in the [README](README.md) file.

 To report bugs or request features please use [this issue tracker](https://github.com/lonelyjoeparker/qmul-genome-convergence-pipeline/issues) - that way we can keep a better grip on what needs doing, and others may be able to benefit from your solutions.
 Please include as much detail as you can, including:
 * Which OS you're using